Softcatala/transcribe-service/README.md

 # Updating whisper.cpp dependency

-Updating whisper.cpp dependency to a newer version.
+Updating whisper.cpp dependency to a newer version or test new models.

 In the [Makefile](Makefile) file, update the *whisper.cpp* task with right tag to do *git clone*.